® Early Honda V4 Cams: What Really Happened

 The surface on the follower pictured immediately above is a rasp-like texture that will be forced against the soft cam lobe.
 The cam quickly tears up.
 If unchecked, the lobe can even be worn completely away!
 This example is almost to that point.
 Unbelievable!
 And extreme.
 Few cams ever get to this point.
 This rider has to have ignored the situation over a long period of time.

 And it isn't improperly adjusted valve clearances, despite Honda's effort at blaming their dealers and diverting attention with their goofy cam tool.
 Typical corporate nonsense, that.
 Total subterfuge.
-Honda even eventually admitted in two issues of a mechanics newsletter that use of the tool is optional.
+Honda even eventually admitted in two issues of a mechanics newsletter that use of this tool is optional, not mandatory.

 Nor was it badly made camshafts.
 They were made no differently than Honda made cams for any of their other models.
 Though some attempts were made by Honda to have new cams solve the problem.
 For the 750 alone Honda issued several revisions to camshaft finish, a few of them shown in this picture.
 Note the darker colors indicating various surface finishes.
 They were countermeasures, but they were all bandaids, stopgaps.
 And really, hopeless.